 As to property that is included in the probate estate, in many cases, for common items such as furniture, furnishings, etc., an informal appraisal can be made.
 In cases of real property (i.e., land or a house), or expensive personal property, such as certain jewelry, etc., a formal appraisal must be done.

 After all debts are paid, the estate property can then be distributed to the designated beneficiaries.
 In cases where the decedent died intestate, the property is distributed to heirs, identified by state statute as mentioned above.

-If you require a probate attorney, please contact us at our Woodland Hills office for an appointment.
-In addition to Woodland Hills, we provide probate attorney services in a variety of other areas, including Agoura Hills, Alhambra, Burbank, Calabasas, Canoga Park, Eagle Rock, Encino, Glendale, La Cañada Flintridge, Los Angeles, Mission Hills, Monterey Park, North Hollywood, Northridge, Pasadena, Reseda , San Fernando , Santa Clarita, Sherman Oaks, Tarzana, Thousand Oaks, Valley Village, Van Nuys, Warner Center, Winnetka, and West Hills.
-Even if your city is not listed, please don’t hesitate to contact us to see if we can help.
+If you require more information regarding the details of these simplified procedures, or any aspect of the probate process, please contact our office.
+We serve all of Los Angeles County so if you require a probate attorney, please contact us at our main office in Woodland Hills to schedule an appointment at a location near you.
+Examples of areas in which we provide probate attorney services include, but are not limited to, Agoura Hills, Alhambra, Burbank, Calabasas, Canoga Park, Eagle Rock, Encino, Glendale, La Cañada Flintridge, Los Angeles, Mission Hills, Monterey Park, North Hollywood, Northridge, Pasadena, Reseda , San Fernando , Santa Clarita, Sherman Oaks, Tarzana, Thousand Oaks, Valley Village, Van Nuys, Warner Center, Winnetka, and West Hills.
+Even if your city is not listed, please contact us for a location in Los Angeles County near you to see if we can help.
 Please note that we offer DISCOUNTED PROBATE ATTORNEY FEES.
 Please call our office for more information.